Loading Hands for Batters

 - Loading Hands in Stance.

-A few strong High-Level hitters separate their hands in their stance; hands fully load before any movement begins.
+A few strong hitters separate their hands in their stance; hands fully load before any movement begins.
 Little or no relocation of hands occurs during gather, stride, separate, and approach.
 The swing is shorter as there is no rearward move of hands.
 But, the lack of back-and-through, momentum-building stretching of muscles likely reduces bat speed.
+Check this with a radar.

 A few elite hitters hitch.
 Hitching occurs when the hitter brings their hands extensively downward and then back up when loading.
 The primary issue with hitching is that hands never come back up.
 Instead, they remain below the top of the strike zone resulting in an overly upward swing path on high pitches.